It's time to configure Exchange Server high availability because we did install a second Exchange…

 Microsoft Remote Connectivity Analyzer (ExRCA)

-Why it’s recommended to use the Microsoft Remote Connectivity Analyzer:
+Why we recommend the Microsoft Remote Connectivity Analyzer:

 - External mail provider doesn’t give you a guarantee that it’s working fine at that time of testing

-- External mail can have a delay that’s not associated with your own infrastructure
+- External mail can have a delay that’s not associated with your infrastructure

 Test inbound mail flow in Exchange Server 2016